TheExGenesis/TheExGeneisis/vault.md

 * [Leverage Points: Places to Intervene in a System](http://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/) : Fabulous piece on leverage points in complex systems that I try to reread as often as I can.
 * [Prickles and Goo](https://meltingasphalt.com/prickles-and-goo/) : Explains the concept of _Prickly_ and _Gooey_ personality as the _hard_ and _soft_ parts of our identities.
 He goes into what this means for the Self, seeing _prickles_ as conditions for the identity, and _goo_ as possible states, meaning that a Zen identity would be achieved when _prickliness_ is minimal, thus _goo_ all-encompassing.
 He also considers how different "games" might require different configurations of _prickles_ and _goo_.
 * [Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) : "_They broke their backs lifting Moloch to Heaven!"_ Speaking of the self-sabotaging behavior that emerges from collective human action as _Moloch's will_ is one of the most valuable vocabulary acquisitions I've made lately.
 An instructive, clairvoyant write-up, introduced beautifully by Allen Ginsberg's poem. (fun fact, Swain used this paragraph's first phrase as a lyric in their song _Howl)_
+* [Mental Models](https://fs.blog/mental-models/) — Mental models have become kind of a meme in some circles, but I do think that having a list of concepts and framings for problems is super useful, so here you go.

 ##### Interactive Pieces